Race rules – Åre Enduro 2017

 Recommended gear and protection

-Only one (1) frame, suspension fork and set of wheels are allowed during the race.
+Only one frame, fork and one pair of wheels can be used by a competitor during a race.
 Any breaches to this rule will come with a time penalty.
 These parts will be marked by the race organization before the race, and checked upon crossing the finish line.

 Enduro racing is about riding the trails provided, not taking shortcuts or cutting the tape.
 Due to the length of the stages it would be impossible to tape everything, as well as it being bad for the environment, so stay on track!
 Choose lines on track, but any lines taken outside the official trail will be deemed course cutting.
 Where two pieces of course tape, on opposite sides of the course, are installed, the riders must pass between them.
 In these areas, missing, crossing or passing the course tape on the wrong side will be deemed as course cutting.
 Gates are used to clearly mark sections of the course that a rider must pass through.
 Missing a gate will be deemed as course cutting.
 Anybody seen cutting the course will be disqualified.

 Racers are encouraged to help fellow competitors on course.
 Any competitor receiving outside assistance from a non-racer without prior agreement from the Race Director will be disqualified.
 This includes using team staff/outside help to carry equipment around the course or perform repairs during the race.
 Help from other racers is strongly encouraged.
 Help each other out!

 Outside assistance will be permitted at a designated Tech Area, where riders may get help from mechanics and use certain spare parts.
 Riders are not permitted to get help outside the Tech Area.
 If you are unsure of which spare parts are permitted ask a member of the race organization.